 Some types of eggplant, such as Thai eggplant and Japanese eggplant, have a firm texture that does not break apart easily.
 This feature makes them perfect for stir-frying.
 The flavor is up to you.
 Add some Jalapeño peppers for a little bit of heat or some basil leaves for a herby taste.

 Roasted eggplant is a classic eggplant recipe.
 You can cut the eggplants into cubes or simply slice them into 2 halves to keep their shape and texture.
-This is also one of the simplest recipes to make.
-It only requires some salt and olive oil.
-Yet the flavor is out-of-this-world.
+This is also one of the simplest recipes to make because it only requires some salt and olive oil, but the flavor is out-of-this-world.

-I have said before that eggplant pairs well with cheese.
-So if you need a hearty recipe for dinner, why not make eggplant lasagna?
+If you need a hearty recipe for dinner, why not make eggplant lasagna and serve with cheese?
 The sweetness of eggplant and richness of cheese create a mouth-watering flavor that will please the crowd.

-Are you crazy about eggplant already?
+What do you think about those eggplant varieties?
 I am sure that you want to taste them right away.
 Have you thought of a variety and a recipe to create a delicious eggplant dish?
 If yes, go ahead with it.
 You will regret not trying these delightful varieties.

 Support me by sharing this article on your social media account so that more people know about these mouth-watering eggplant varieties.
 Don’t hesitate to show people what you are interested in!